 - The acorn shown in this picture, obviously has a hole in the top of it from a beetle.
 It will not be viable and should be discarded.

 - Drop the acorns into a container of water and wait sixty seconds.
 Acorns that sink are viable.
 Acorns that float are not viable and should be discarded.
+For more background and info on the float test, as well as some summarized scientific studies, see our write up here.

 How to grow Pin Oak trees from germinating acorns